WICG/navigation-api/README.md

 ### The current entry, and single-page navigations

 The entry point for the app history API is `window.appHistory`.
-Let's start with `appHistory.currentEntry`, which is an instance of the new `AppHistoryEntry` class.
+Let's start with `appHistory.current`, which is an instance of the new `AppHistoryEntry` class.
 This class has the following readonly properties:

 - `key`: a user-agent-generated UUID identifying this history entry.
 In the past, applications have used the URL as such a key, but the URL is not guaranteed to be unique.